Ernst Vogt: Biography

-In 1967 Vogt accepted an invitation to move to Mannheim where he took a full professorship, and where later, in 1970/71, he became dean of faculty for language and literature sciences.
-In 1970 he took charge as "Schriftleiter" at the academic (Classics) journal Gnomon which under his aegis became probably the most influential periodical in the sector.
+In 1967, Vogt accepted an invitation to move to the University of Mannheim where he took a full professorship, and where later, in 1970/71, he became dean of faculty for language and literature sciences.
+In 1970, he took charge as "Schriftleiter" at the academic (Classics) journal Gnomon which under his aegis became probably the most influential periodical in the sector.
 He remained at Gnomon till 1999.
-Between 1973 and 1975 he served as chairman of the research council and a member of the governing council at the University of Mannheim.
-Between 1974 and 1976 he held a senior administrative position in the philosophy faculty.
+Between 1973 and 1975, he served as chairman of the research council and a member of the governing council at the University of Mannheim.
+Between 1974 and 1976, he held a senior administrative position in the philosophy faculty.

-In 1975 he accepted an appointment at the Ludwig Maximilian University of Munich.
-In 1977 he was elected a full member of the Bavarian Academy of Sciences and Humanities where in 1978 he became a member of the commission for the production of the Thesaurus Linguae Latinae, which between 1986 and 2014 he chaired.
-In 1979 he became a corresponding member of the German Archaeological Institute.
-Between 1980 and 1988 he lectured for the German Academic Scholarship Foundation ("Studienstiftung"), and between 1981 and 1983 as dean of the faculty for language and literature sciences.
-In 1983 he became a member of the International Thesaurus Commission, becoming vice-president of it in 1988 and president between 2002 and 2014.
-He also served, between 1986 and 1990, as a member of the university senate.
-In 1986 he became a member of the Bavarian Academy commission to produce a second series of the "Acta conciliorum oecumenicorum", chairing the commission from 1988.
-In 1991 he took a guest professorship at the Università Tor Vergata in Rome.
-In 1994 Union of German Academies of Sciences and Humanities appointed him a delegate to the Union Académique Internationale, a role he sustained till 2008.
-In 1994 he also joined the commission Bavarian Academy's commission for the production of the "Deutschen Inschriften des Mittelalters und der frühen Neuzeit" ("German Medieval and early modern inscriptions").
+In 1975, he accepted an appointment at LMU Munich.
+In 1977, he was elected a full member of the Bavarian Academy of Sciences and Humanities where in 1978, he became a member of the commission for the production of the Thesaurus Linguae Latinae, which between 1986 and 2014 he chaired.
+In 1979, he became a corresponding member of the German Archaeological Institute.
+Between 1980 and 1988, he lectured for the German Academic Scholarship Foundation ("Studienstiftung"), and between 1981 and 1983 as dean of the faculty for language and literature sciences.
+In 1983, he became a member of the International Thesaurus Commission, becoming vice-president of it in 1988 and president between 2002 and 2014.
+He also served, between 1986 and 1990, as a member of LMU Munich's senate.
+In 1986, he became a member of the Bavarian Academy commission to produce a second series of the "Acta conciliorum oecumenicorum", chairing the commission from 1988.
+In 1991, he took a guest professorship at the University of Rome Tor Vergata.
+In 1994, the Union of German Academies of Sciences and Humanities appointed him a delegate to the Union Académique Internationale, a role he sustained until 2008.
+In 1994, he also joined the commission Bavarian Academy's commission for the production of the "Deutschen Inschriften des Mittelalters und der frühen Neuzeit" ("German Medieval and early modern inscriptions").